 Luxembourg law allows the migration or redomiciliation of foreign entities to Luxembourg with full legal and corporate continuity and thus their transformation into Luxembourg companies or partnerships, provided the jurisdiction of origin also allows the migration.
 It is possible to change the corporate form of the entity upon migration or to keep the original legal form, provided that such form also exists (possibly with some adjustments) under Luxembourg law.
 The underlying corporate form to be adopted will thus be determined in the light of a variety of legal, fiscal or commercial considerations.
 It is also possible to transform a foreign entity into a SICAR, SIF or RAIF upon arrival in Luxembourg, subject, in respect of a SICAR and a SIF, to the filing of a submission for regulation with the CSSF (containing all required documents).
-The migration will in some cases require the prior preparation of a valuation report to be drawn up by an independent Luxembourg auditor and confirming that the minimum capitalisation required under Luxembourg legal sphere.
+The migration will in some cases require the prior preparation of a valuation report to be drawn up by an independent Luxembourg auditor and confirming that the minimum capitalisation required under Luxembourg law is reached.
+The scope of the adjustments will depend on the corporate form chosen upon entry in the Luxembourg legal sphere.
 If the initiator decides to set the redomiciled entity up as a SARL, its shares will be subject to statutory transfer restrictions.
 The initiator may decide to retain the SCA, SCS or SCSp as the legal regime to replicate the common law-type limited partnership.
 The SARL or the SCA corporate forms are often chosen for US tax reasons, as they are not considered as corporations per se.
 The SARL will not be open to more than 100 investors and may not offer its shares or beneficiary shares publicly.
 The latter limitation also applies to the SCS.